ritu-nandhan-7/Data-Analyst-Agent/README.md

-# Data Analyst Agent 🤖📊
+# InsightEngine 🔧📊

-An AI-powered data analysis API that allows you to upload datasets and ask natural language questions to get insights, visualizations, and analysis results.
+An AI-powered data analysis engine that allows you to upload datasets and ask natural language questions to get insights, visualizations, and analysis results.

 ## 🚀 Features